-King's Daughters Medical Center Brookhaven, MS max of 4 students per/semester Southwest Mississippi Regional Medical Center McComb, MS max of 4 students per/semester Merit Health Natchez Natchez, MS max of 3 students per/semester St. Dominic's Memorial Hospital Jackson, MS max of 4 students per/semester Merit Health Central Jackson, MS max of 6 students per/semester VA Medical Center Jackson, MS max of 6 students per/semester Capital Ortho Clinic Flowood, MS max of 1 students per/semester Copiah County Medical Center Hazlehurst, MS max of 2 students per/semester Franklin County Medical Center Meadville, MS max of 2 students per/semester
+King's Daughters Medical Center Brookhaven, MS max of 4 students per/semester Southwest Mississippi Regional Medical Center McComb, MS max of 4 students per/semester Merit Health Natchez Natchez, MS max of 3 students per/semester

+St. Dominic's Memorial Hospital Jackson, MS max of 4 students per/semester Merit Health Central Jackson, MS max of 6 students per/semester VA Medical Center Jackson, MS max of 6 students per/semester Capital Ortho Clinic Flowood, MS max of 1 students per/semester Copiah County Medical Center Hazlehurst, MS max of 2 students per/semester Franklin County Memorial Hospital Meadville, MS max of 2 students per/semester Merit Health River Oaks Flowood, MS max of 2 students per/semester

 The Clinical Coordinator is responsible for scheduling all clinical assignments.
-Students are assigned to one clinical affiliate per semester.
-Students will rotate through a minimum of four (4) clinical facilities during the course of the program with a minimum of one (1) to two (2) rotations in a Jackson facility.
+Students are assigned to one clinical affiliate persemester.
+Students will rotate through a minimum of four (4) clinical facilities during the course of the program with two (2) rotations in a Jackson facility.
 Placement of the student is not only dependent on where the student resides during the current semester, but the total clinical capacity of the facility and the number of students enrolled in the program.
 All clinical sites will have at least one (1) student scheduled each semester.
-Requests of the student, requests of the clinical facility, extracurricular activities of the student, and driving distance is taken into consideration in order to assure that placement is fair and consistent.
+Requests of the clinical facility, extracurricular activities of the student, and the driving distance are taken into consideration in order to assure that placement is fair and consistent.
 All educational experiences must be considered and met for each student when determining clinical placement.
 Students will not be assigned to a clinical affiliate, regardless of preference, where a student has a personal relationship with an employee.
 Employees include spouse/partner, cohabitant, parent, stepparent, mother or father-in-law, grandparent, siblings, half-brother, half-sister, stepsibling, brother-in-law, sister-in-law, aunt, or uncle.